 Instagram advertising is massive right now.
 But just how popular is it?

-Ads on Instagram generate that kind of revenue because they’ve got over 2 million monthly active advertisers right now.
+Ads on Instagram generate that kind of revenue because they’ve got over 4 million businesses who use Stories ads every month.
 Wow.

 …now that’s a lot of ads.